Sharing DIY wall art I have in my own home to suit a modern decor style. These 12 projects will update your wall decor on a budget!

 I have watercolour paints and paper at all times as well as the sharpie, so this one cost me less than $20 for the frame (with a coupon, of course!).
-I’m working on writing up a full tutorial for this one, but in the meantime you can see it in the video at the bottom of this post!
+You can see the full DIY post right here!

 DIY Hand Lettered Monogram

 I created this piece for our dining room at our last house and now it lives on the wall heading downstairs.
 I love how simple it is but still so classic and beautiful.
 This one is in an IKEA frame and is just one sheet of multi purpose paper, then lettered with either ink and brush or a brush pen that gives similar texture (I made this so many years ago, I can’t remember for sure).
 This came in at under $20 for me since I had the supplies but if you had to buy the lettering supplies, it would still only hit $25.